🔍 공개 퀴즈 검색

 What is convection?

-1. Heat transfer through fluid movement ✓
+1. Heat transfer through solid contact

 2. Heat transfer through sound